EagleEyes Progression Guide

-- Often EagleEyes can be a gateway to teaching them to use their eyes better for communication.
-They can learn to give yes no cues without EagleEyes being connected simply by learning that they can speak with their eyes.
+- Often EagleEyes can be a gateway to teaching individuals to use their eyes better for communication.
+They can learn to give yes/no cues without EagleEyes being connected simply by learning that they can speak with their eyes.

 - Learn what voluntary skills they might already have such as a large motor movement, a grunt, or head movement.
 Teach them to use these movements to communicate with you.
 For example, “turn your head left for No and right for Yes” By teaching them to communicate with and without EagleEyes, their quality of life will improve.

 - For less than full screen activities, hold CTRL and scroll with your mouse to zoom in or use the excluded zones.
 The better you make their experience the more likely they are to like EagleEyes and progress.
 Learn how to refine the EagleEyes settings for each activity and save them in the configuration menu for easy retrieval the next time you play.

 - If you use an emotion choice board, you may need to teach them what each emotion is.
 They may not have properly experienced or identified these different emotions before.
 Sometimes showing them someone else who is displaying that emotion can help.